 Instead, his impact and legacy in Europe – confined to Serie A with Fiorentina and Napoli – extends as far as Calcio devotees’ memories and a superb goal against Manchester United in the Club World Cup in 2000, having returned to Vasco.
 “The goal actually seems to be better remembered in England than in Brazil, which is a bit strange because it was great!”

 In the 1960s a hybrid of football and beach volleyball was borne out of necessity.
 With a ban on beach football before 2pm being instated on Copacabana, streetwise kids decided to move their game away from the sun-worshippers and their loungers and onto the volleyball court.
-Knowing they were safe from the ban there and improvising with the space and structure, footvolley was spawned.
+Knowing they were safe from the ban there and improvising with space and structure, footvolley was spawned.

-The two-a-side game, played with all but the arms and hands, distils the trickery, creativity, and spontaneity of Brazilian culture into a four-man, 162-metres-squared plot of beach, and some of its greatest proponents have been some of the world’s greatest football players.
+The two-a-side game, played with all but the arms and hands, distils the trickery, creativity, and spontaneity of Brazilian culture into a four-man, 162-metres-squared plot of the beach, and some of its greatest proponents have been some of the world’s greatest football players.

 Before Ronaldinho brought the game to the world’s attention through YouTube, it was Romario and Edmundo providing it as a journalist’s curiosity in the comparatively internet-free 90s.
 When the former moved to Flamengo from Barcelona in 1995, he insisted the club install two footvolley courts; one at the club and the other at the training ground.
 Also arriving at the club later that year was Edmundo, who was used to spending his free time in Ipanema – known for its iconic beach – playing the sport.
 So when the two reunited at Vasco in 2000, five years on from their very short stint together at neighbouring Flamengo, it was surely a match made in heaven.
 However, it wasn’t without its difficulties.